Openbravo

-Openbravo is a Spanish cloud-based SaaS software provider specializing in retail with headquarters in Pamplona, Spain and offices in Barcelona and Lille.
-The company was formerly known for being a horizontal open-source enterprise resource planning (ERP) software vendor for different industries.
+Openbravo is a Spanish software company headquartered in Pamplona, Spain, that develops cloud-based software primarily for retail organizations.The company originally developed open-source enterprise resource planning (ERP) software for multiple industries before shifting its focus to retail solutions.

 History

-Openbravo's roots are in the development of business administration software, first developed by Nicolas Serrano and Ismael Ciordia, employees of the University of Navarra in the mid-1990s who used emerging internet technologies in their work, and subsequently introduced a new approach for building web applications.
+Openbravo's roots are in the development of business administration software, first developed by Nicolas Serrano and Ismael Ciordia, employees of the University of Navarra in the mid-1990s who used emerging internet technologies in their work, and later applied web-based technologies to the development of business administration software.
 Their concept was realized in a new company called Tecnicia, founded in August 2001 by Serrano, Ciordia, and Aguinaga.
 In 2005, two management consultants, Manel Sarasa and Josep Mitjá, were asked by a venture capital company to evaluate Tecnicia and prepare a business plan for its evolution.
 In 2006, the two consultants joined Tecnicia as the CEO and COO, respectively.
 Around the same time the Spanish investment company Sodena invested US$6.4 million in the further development of the company.

 In 2006, the company was renamed Openbravo and launched its first product offering, Openbravo ERP.
 The code was made available open-source in April that same year.
 In 2007, the company announced the acquisition of LibrePOS, a Java-based Point-of-Sale (POS) application for retail and hospitality businesses.
 LibrePOS was rebranded as Openbravo POS (or Openbravo Java POS).
 In May 2008 Openbravo attracted three more investors, Amadeus (UK), GIMV (Belgium) and Adara (Spain) for a second investment round totaling $12.5 million to further develop its products and services.

 In July 2012, Openbravo launched Openbravo for Retail, including the Openbravo Web POS, a new point-of-sale platform replacing Openbravo Java POS that was web and mobile-friendly.

 In March 2014, Openbravo ERP was renamed Openbravo ERP Platform.
 Openbravo for Retail was renamed to Openbravo Commerce Platform.

 In May 2015, the Openbravo Commerce Platform and Openbravo ERP Platform were renamed to Openbravo Commerce Suite and Openbravo Business Suite.
 Openbravo announces its strategic focus in Retail.
 Openbravo also launches the Openbravo Subscription Management and Recurring Billing, a specialized solution for recurring transactions-based revenue models.

 In February 2016, Openbravo launches Openbravo Cloud, its official cloud offering, and starts the distribution of Openbravo Commerce Cloud, a cloud-based and mobile-enabled omnichannel platform for midsize to large retail and restaurant chains.

 In 2018, Openbravo announces a certified SAP connector to facilitate the integration of the Openbravo Commerce Cloud in all those clients running SAP as their central corporate system.

 In November 2022 Openbravo joins the French group DL Software, today Orisha.
 As a result Openbravo becomes Orisha | Openbravo in October 2023.

-Business and markets

-Openbravo targets today mid-sized to large retail chains.